A zero-sum approach to Covid-19 could have a lasting impact on foreign tourism in Thailand

 Instead, daily cases declined into the single digits by the end of April, when skeptics thought the government was fudging the numbers.
 On May 25th, an asymptomatic woman on Phuket became the last known locally transmitted case of Covid-19 in Thailand to date.
 For that, I’m proud of this country.

 Having followed the situation closely, I was surprised when a recent New York Times article declared that “no one knows what Thailand is doing right.”
-I'm no public health expert, but reasons for the country’s success are obvious.
+I'm no public health expert, but several reasons for the country’s success are obvious.

 In late March, Bangkok and other cities turned into ghost towns.
 Nearly everyone wore masks in public — and you couldn't enter a 7-eleven or ride on the metro without one.
 (In fact, you still can’t.)
 Most of us barely left our homes.
 When we had to go out, free hand sanitizer and temperature checks waited around every corner.
 I can’t recall a single instance of someone not cooperating with these baseline measures.